Norwegian Humanist Association: History and activities

 Former HEF secretary general, Levi Fragell, was president of the IHEU (1988–2003) and later Chair of IHEU's Committee for Growth and Development.
 Since September 2021, Christian Lomsdalen is chairman of the Board of the organization.

 According to its bylaws, the organization works to ensure access to humanist ceremonies and spreading knowledge of humanism.
 The organization previously also worked for a separation of church and state (the Evangelical-Lutheran Church of Norway was the state church of Norway until 2012).
 A civil confirmation organized by HEF has gained popularity among the Norwegian young during recent years.
 About 19 percent of Norwegian 15-year-olds were in 2018 taking part in HEF's civil or humanist confirmation, whereas 56% took part in the ceremonies of "state church", with the ceremonies of HEF increasing in popularity while the opposite happens to the church ceremonies.
 Locally the percentage of humanist youth ceremonies have been significantly higher and also significantly lower in the churches.

-On July 9, 2006 a prominent member of the Norwegian Humanist Association, Jens Brun-Pedersen, called for prime minister Jens Stoltenberg to advocate the separation of church and state.
-He argued that the second article of the constitution of Norway which defines the "Evangelical-Lutheran Religion" as "the official religion of the State" and the 12th article of the constitution which requires half of the ministers of the cabinet to be members of the state church is discriminatory, and that Norway can't criticise countries advocating sharia law when the constitution favours Lutheran members of society.
+On July 9, 2006, a prominent member of the Norwegian Humanist Association, Jens Brun-Pedersen, called for prime minister Jens Stoltenberg to advocate the separation of church and state.
+He argued that the second article of the constitution of Norway which defines the "Evangelical-Lutheran Religion" as "the official religion of the State" and the 12th article of the constitution which requires half of the ministers of the cabinet to be members of the state church is discriminatory, and that Norway cannot criticise countries advocating sharia law when the constitution favours Lutheran members of society.

 The Norwegian Humanist Association hosted the 18th World Humanist Congress of the IHEU.
 The Congress was held at the Oslo Congress Center in Oslo, Norway, on the 12–14 August 2011.
 The theme was Humanism and Peace.
 HEF also hosted the 3rd in 1962 and the 9th in 1986.